Administration of Justice

 Upon completion of this course, the student will be able to:

-- demonstrate a basic knowledge of patrol division organization in a law enforcement agency.
+- identify the organization of the patrol division in a law enforcement agency.

 - explain the rules governing a patrol officer's conduct.